 Grid-tied solar vs off-grid: Which is the better investment?

-When going solar, you can to choose between grid-tied solar or off-grid solar, or you can have a combination of both: Off-grid when peak electric rates are in effect, and then you draw power from the grid during off-peak hours.
+When going solar, you can to choose between grid-tied solar or off-grid solar. you can also have a combination of both.
+Off-grid when peak electric rates are in effect, and then go back on the grid when rates are low.
 If you choose to go grid-tied solar, you’ll remain connected to the grid.
 You sell the excess electricity your system generates to the power company.
-If you go off-grid solar, you can cut your ties to the electrical grid (if you want) and live on the energy your system generates.
+If you go off-grid solar, you can cut your ties to the electrical grid.
+Then you would live on the energy your system generates.
 Note that most battery systems remain tied to the grid because the batteries don’t supply enough power on their own to run the home.
+Instead, the batteries enable the homeowner to avoid high peak Time-of-Use rates.
+In states like California, home batteries make a lot of sense.

 Many homeowners dream of going off-grid.
 Anybody who’s paid utility bills for any length of time would love to tell their utility company to pack sand.
 But the fact is, off-grid solar is a lot more expensive than grid-tied solar, so for the vast majority of homeowners, grid-tied solar makes far more sense.
 For homeowners in areas with flat-rate pricing, batteries make no financial sense whatsoever.